FredBonux/BonoCipollone/RASD/3 - Specific requirements.md

 ## 3.4 Functional Requirement

 - The system should:
-    1. Allow to book a charging session on a specific CP
+    1. Allow to book a charging session on a specific CS
-    2. Allow to start a charging session on a specific CP
+    2. Allow to start a charging session on a specific CS
-    3. Allow to stop a charging session on a specific CP
+    3. Allow to stop a charging session on a specific CS
     4. Forward information about the state of a charging session to the eMSP
     5. Allow Login for CPO
     6. Allow to view information about the internal status of a charging station